Iím an author and journalist in Toronto. My

 Times, and was a Runnerís World columnist from 2012 to 2017.

-My latest book is an exploration of the science (and mysteries) of endurance.
-Itís called ENDURE: Mind, Body, and the Curiously Elastic Limits of Human Performance, and it will be published in February 2018.
+My latest book, published in February 2018, is an exploration of the science (and mysteries) of endurance.
+Itís called ENDURE: Mind, Body, and the Curiously Elastic Limits of Human Performance.
 Before that, I wrote a practical guide to the science of fitness, called Which

 Comes First, Cardio or Weights?
 Fitness Myths, Training Truths, and